Many times I heard a question – How can I become professional volleyball player? I have an answer for you! Here are the steps you need to know.

 I played in many leagues and countries.
-During my volleyball career I’ve learnt a huge amount about what it takes, so if you are thinking about becoming a professional volleyball player, read this!
+During my volleyball career I’ve learnt a huge amount about what it takes, so if you are thinking about becoming a professional volleyball player watch the video or read this 👍

 Step 1: Have a Burning Motivation

 If you want to become a professional volleyball player for the money or fame.
 You need to have the sort of drive and passion where playing at a top level matters more to you than getting paid top money.
 To have the sort of grit and determination to get through all the stresses, downs and pressures of playing professionally, you need to have a true love for the game or you’ll just end up being very unhappy.

 Recent studies have found that the key to success in any field is practicing a specific task for a total of around 10,000 hours.
 Therefore, a player must train and/or play volleyball for at least 10,000 hours before reaching ‘world class’ status.
 That’s around 3 hours a day, 20 hours a week for 10 years.

 Training smart is as equally important, if not more important than training hard.
 In team trainings, you follow what the coach wants the team to do, but not what you need to train as an individual player.
 Each player has their own unique set of skills, which is why it’s extremely important to train on your own or with small groups, so you can improve your specific weaknesses and make your strengths, second nature.